 In a Tesla Tech Timeline, Lightning Guns are some of the more mundane uses of electricity, so expect a lot of electricity arcing everywhere whenever you travel to one.

 One step up the industrial ladder from Steampunk, which is more about brass gears and steam engines than shiny steel and electricity.
-It may overlap with Diesel Punk, which likewise uses electricity as an available power source and often has Art Deco aesthetics, but is usually much less visually grimy and bleak.
+It may overlap with Diesel Punk, which likewise uses electricity as an available power source and often has Art Deco aesthetics, though Diesel Punk is usually much more visually grimy and bleak.
 It may be part of Soviet Superscience — after all, all that advanced technology needs a sufficiently different power source from its Western counterparts.

-- Atomic Robo is all about this trope; Tesla created the titular Atomic Robo and many of his adventures center around the technology he invented.
+- Atomic Robo is all about this trope; Tesla created the titular Atomic Robo, and many of Robo's adventures center around the technology Tesla invented.

-- Subtly implied in League of Extraordinary Gentlemen.
+- Subtly implied in The League of Extraordinary Gentlemen.
 An electricity fuse box in the first issue is labelled "Edison Teslatron", suggesting that in this timeline Edison and Tesla co-operated instead of competing.
 (And also, they were probably fictional versions of Edison and Tesla from books like Edison's Conquest of Mars and other works featuring Tesla with this trope, suggesting that they were both ludicrous-tech geniuses).

 - Goosebumps 2: Haunted Halloween, of all movies, employs a combination of this and Magitek.
 In the film's world, Tesla's Wardenclyffe Tower in Long Island was never demolished, and so Slappy's plot is to use it to grant extra power to his spell to bring Halloween to life, broadcasting it much further than just one little town.